Elena Botts v. Johns Hopkins University

 Additionally, the Litigation will be dismissed with prejudice and Settlement Class members who do not opt out will fully release and discharge Defendant.
 This means that you cannot sue, continue to sue, or be party of any other lawsuit against Defendant regarding the claims brought in this case.
 It also means that all of the Court’s orders will apply to you and legally bind you.
 The specific claims you are giving up against Defendant are described in Section 4.3.1 of the Settlement Agreement, which can be found on the Important Documents page of the Settlement Website.

 • No. Unless you excluded yourself, you gave up any rights to sue the Defendant for claims brought in this case or which could have been brought in this case.
 If you have a pending lawsuit, speak to your lawyer in that case immediately to see if the Settlement will affect your other case.
+The exclusion deadline for the Second Group of Additional Students is July 1, 2024.
 The exclusion deadline has passed for both the initial class and the Additional Students.

 • No. If you excluded yourself, you will not receive any payment from the Settlement Fund.